nickrusso42518/racc/README.md

   Thu Jul 6 19:56:57 EDT 2017 x86_64 x86_64 x86_64 GNU/Linux

 $ ansible --version
-ansible 2.8.7
+ansible 2.10.11
-  config file = /home/ec2-user/racc/ansible.cfg
+  config file = /home/centos/code/racc/ansible.cfg
-  configured module search path = ['/home/ec2-user/.ansible/plugins/modules',
+  configured module search path = ['/home/centos/.ansible/plugins/modules',
     '/usr/share/ansible/plugins/modules']
   ansible python module location =
-    /home/ec2-user/environments/racc287/lib/python3.7/site-packages/ansible
+    /home/centos/environments/ans3/lib/python3.7/site-packages/ansible
-  executable location = /home/ec2-user/environments/racc287/bin/ansible
+  executable location = /home/centos/environments/ans3/bin/ansible
-  python version = 3.7.3 (default, Aug 27 2019, 16:56:53)
+  python version = 3.7.3 (default, Apr 28 2019, 11:01:35)
     [GCC 4.8.5 20150623 (Red Hat 4.8.5-36)]

 ```

+## Getting Started
+Follow these instructions to quickly get started with `racc`.
+This
+README assumes you have Python and `pip` installed:
+  1. Install Python packages: `pip install requirements.txt`
+  2. Install Ansible collections: `ansible-galaxy collection install -r requirements.yml`
+  3. Edit `hosts.yml`, the inventory file to suit your network
+  4. Edit the relevant `group_vars/` files based on your devices
+  5. Run the playbook: `ansible-playbook racc_playbook.yml

 ## Variables
 The `group_vars/all.yml` file contains connectivity parameters common to all
 network modules.
-These typically use `network_cli` but for modules not yet
-updated (or for users running older versions of Ansible), a legacy provider
-structure is included as well.
-Note that if the legacy method is used, the
+These typically use `network_cli`.
+Note that if the legacy method
+`provider` method is used for some devices, it must first be defined.
+Then,
 individual task files for each platform must set `ansible_connection: local`
-in addition to manually specifying `provider: "{{ legacy_creds }}"` as a task
+in addition to manually specifying `provider: "{{ provider }}"` as a task
 suboption in most cases.

 There are some minor variables that control the playbooks output products